Abreu,Eduardo

 Bennett,Kym

-Psychology Our team examines several aspects of health related to social cognition, with a particular focus on the creation of attributions following a chronic disease diagnosis, such as cardiovascular disease (CVD) or cancer.
+Psychology & Counseling Our team examines several aspects of health related to social cognition, with a particular focus on the creation of attributions following a chronic disease diagnosis, such as cardiovascular disease (CVD) or cancer.
 We’ve examined causal attributions and their short- and long-term effects on physical and mental health status.
 We’ve also explored the effects of discrimination on affective and health outcomes among Hispanic Americans, as well as the effects of poverty and stress on health-related quality of life following a heart attack.
 More recently, our team has developed two scales to assess self-blame attributions in patients with CVD and cancer.
 In addition to these projects, we are studying benefit-finding during the COVID-19 pandemic among college-age adults in the US.
 We are interested in exploring how benefit-finding may affect adjustment processes and academic outcomes during this unprecedented time in our history.
 We are also conducting a study examining whether perseverative cognitions, like vigilance and worry, mediate the associations between experiences of discrimination, experiences of microaggressions, and sleep quality among Black Americans.

 You can visit our team web page here: https://info.umkc.edu/soccogandhealth/

 Thanks for your interest!
+First-generation college graduate

 |